0xMazout/screenshotlabs-test/part2/README.md

 I've made a mobile version of the page, i've used the same design as the desktop version, but i've made some changes :
 Resize the top header and use a drop down menu button to display searchbar + theme switcher + Explore , Create , Vision.

+The mobile UI is not perfect but it's a good start and i had to make decisions without a mobile figma file.

 ---

 About the data fetching: